alinex/node-report/README.md

 report.box "Something went wrong!", 'alert'
 ```

-An additional width parameter may also be given to set the display width in markdown.
+An additional title text and width parameter may also be given to customize title
+and optimize display width in markdown.

 In the markdown this is defined using driple colons as start and end with the
 box type behind the start mark: